 Bunker Talk: Let's Chat About All The Stories We Did And Didn't Report On This Week

-We can talk about New Year's resolutions, unidentified submerged objects, geopolitics, Pentagon mega bunkers, strategy—you know, no big whoop.
+We can talk about secret special ops transports, stealth Black Hawk origins, geopolitics, Arctic warfare, strategy—you know, no big whoop.

-It was a short week due to New Years, but we still got to some interesting topics.
-From unidentified submerged objects to interesting cargo flights from Ukraine to Utah, and yes, bunkers—maybe the greatest American bunker of them all.
-Still, the week was packed with news, especially when it comes to Washington politics and the Pentagon, so we have plenty to talk about.
+In the first full week of the New Year we brought to you three in-depth features on a topic we get asked about very often—stealthy special operations transports.
+With part one and part two of The Mysterious Saga Of America’s Hunt For A Stealth Special Operations Transport published by mid week, we turned to one of the most talked about mysteries in military aviation, the origins of the Stealth Hawks that were used in the Bin Laden raid.
+We also talked a bit about the Navy's late to the table initiative to have a more significant presence in the Arctic and their new hyper-velocity deck-gun ammo, Russia's importation of WWII-era tanks, and the troubling state of two critical Pentagon aircraft programs.
+The U-2 Dragon Lady even made an appearance!
+Still, because of those big features, there was so much that we didn't get to, but it's not too late!

 Welcome to Bunker Talk!